aledbf/contrib/Ingress/images/nginx-error-server/README.md

 # nginx error server

-[404-server](https://github.com/kubernetes/contrib/tree/master/404-server) image that provides the additional route `/error` to allow custom error pages
+[404-server](https://github.com/kubernetes/contrib/tree/master/404-server) image that provides custom error pages

 # Description:

-The route `/error` expects two arguments: `code` and `format`.
+The route `/` expects two headers:
-- `code` defines the wich error code is expected to be returned
+- `X-Code` indicates the HTTP code to be returned.
+Default is `404`
-- `format` the format that should be returned
+- `X-Format` the format that should be returned.
+Default is `html`
-For instance `/error?code=504&format=json` or `/error?code=502&format=html`

 The content to be returned must be a file located inside the directory `/var/www/html`.
 Following the previous example, is expected a file named 504.json or 502.html inside `/var/www/html`.
 If there is no such file it will try to return the content of the most generic code for the error, ie 5xx for any error bigger than 499 for instance.